It was around that age

-I was him.
+He was him.

-I have his eyes, they say,
+He has his eyes, they say,

 but there is nothing in it

-Because I can’t remember his ways.
+Because he can’t remember his ways.

-The man was a fugitive to the in laws, never involved in trials,
+Avoiding in laws, never involved in trials,

-Seeking solace in gile,
+Slipping into the night seeking solace in gile,

 he knew the exits well.